risadams/bloomshell/SECURITY.md

  - We do not offer support
  - We do not offer a bug bounty program.
- - We make provide no warranty.
+ - We provide no warranty.

  While we will do our best to address security concerns in a timely manner, we offer no guarantee on timeframe.